Netherlands Travel Information

 Electrical current is 230 volts, 50Hz.
 Two-pin round European-style plugs are used.

 Dutch is the official language.
 English is widely spoken.
-Fries (as well as Dutch) is spoken by the people of Friesland province.
+Frisian (as well as Dutch) is spoken by the people of Friesland Province.

 Service charges are included in hotel rates, restaurant bills and taxi fares, usually at about 15 percent.
 Tipping for good service is always appreciated but not necessary.
 It is customary to tip taxi drivers and waiters about 10 percent.